Sandhya Kumari: Career

 Kumari's first film role was in the 1963 film Adata Wadiya Heta Hondai.
 Starring alongside Gamini Fonseka, Jeevarani Kurukulasooriya, Ananda Jayaratne, Nelson Karunagama and Vijitha Mallika, Kumari gained fame with the performance.
 She then appeared as the heroine in the tale of fisher folk, Dheewarayo, released in 1964.
 In 1965, she acted in Allapu Gedera.

 Her other films include Patachara,Ipadunay Aiye?, Ran Rasa, Sura Chowraya (1967), Akka Nago, Amathikama, Ataweni Pudumaya, Bicycle Hora, Hangi Hora, Pini Bindu (1968), Kawda Hari, Sooraygeth Sooraya (1969; which featured a fight sequence between her and Sonia Dissanayake) and Sakuntala (1977).

-With eyes that shared a story of their own, Sandhya Kumari was one of the central players in the golden age of Sri Lankan cinema in the 1960s.
-Emotive, expressive, and with a commanding presence, the actress held her own; acting alongside greats of the silver screen such as Gamini Fonseka and under the direction of the likes of Titus Thotawatte.
-Her career featured more than 50 starring roles including classics of the period such as “Adata Wadiya Heta Hondai”, “Sapatha Soya”, and “Deewarayo”.
+Sandhya Kumari was an actress active during the 1960s, a period often referred to as the golden age of Sri Lankan cinema.
+She appeared in numerous films and worked alongside actors Gamini Fonseka as well as with directors Titus Thotawatte.
+Over the course of her career, she performed in more than 50 leading roles, including films such as Adata Wadiya Heta Hondai, Sapatha Soya, and Deewarayo.

-Kumari, though, died in 1994, aged 49.
-Twenty-five years later, her legacy in Sri Lankan cinema is still well and truly alive as seen by the warm reception to renowned film journalist Sunil Leenus’s new publication “Cinamawe Nomiyana Daasa” – a look at Kumari’s contribution to the industry and a testament to her persona.
-Sandhya Kumari, an event hosted by Ceylon Cinema, was full of tributes and memories including a touching recollection of her life away from the camera by Kumari’s second husband, Shantha Athapaththu.
+Kumari died in 1994 at the age of 49.
+Twenty-five years later, her legacy in Sri Lankan cinema is still well known as seen by film journalist Sunil Leenus’s new publication “Cinamawe Nomiyana Daasa” – a look at Kumari’s contribution to the industry and a testament to her persona.
+Sandhya Kumari, an event hosted by Ceylon Cinema, was full of tributes and memories including a recollection of her life away from the camera made by Kumari’s second husband, Shamal Atapattu.
 Born in Kotahena on 6 January 1945, Dona Mary Yvonne Perera was later christened Sandhya Kumari following her first starring role.